 THIRD CAUSE OF ACTION 1 2 Failure To Pay Overtime Compensation (Cal.
 Lab.
 Code §§ 204, 510, 1194 and 1198) 3 (Alleged by PLAINTIFF and the CALIFORNIA CLASS against ALL Defendants) 4 94.
 PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and 5 incorporate by this reference, as though fully set forth herein, the prior paragraphs of this 6 7 Complaint.
-PLAINTIFF and the other members of the CALIFORNIA CLASS bring a claim for 8 DEFENDANT's willful and intentional violations of the California Labor Code and the Industrial Welfare Commission requirements for DEFENDANT's failure to pay these employees for all 10 overtime worked, including, work performed in excess of eight (8) hours in a workday, and/or 11 twelve (12) hours in a workday, and/or forty (40) hours in any workweek.
+PLAINTIFF and the other members of the CALIFORNIA CLASS bring a claim 8 for DEFENDANTS' willful and intentional violations of the California Labor Code and the Industrial Welfare Commission requirements for DEFENDANTS' failure to pay these employees 10 for all overtime worked, including, work performed in excess of eight (8) hours in a workday, 11 and/or twelve (12) hours in a workday, and/or forty (40) hours in any workweek.
 12 96.
 Pursuant to Cal.
 Lab.
 Code § 204, other applicable laws and regulations, and public 13 policy, an employer must timely pay its employees for all hours worked.
-14 97.
+14 15 97.
 Cal.
 Lab.
-Code § 510 provides that employees in California shall not be employed 15 more than eight (8) hours per workday and/or more than forty (40) hours per workweek unless 16 they receive additional compensation beyond their regular wages in amounts specified by law.
+Code § 510 provides that employees in California shall not be employed more than eight (8) hours per workday and/or more than forty (40) hours per workweek unless 16 they receive additional compensation beyond their regular wages in amounts specified by law.
 17 Cal.
 Lab.
 Code § 1194 establishes an employee's right to recover unpaid wages, 18 including minimum and overtime compensation and interest thereon, together with the costs of 19 suit.
 Cal.
 Lab.
 Code § 1198 further states that the employment of an employee for longer hours 20 than those fixed by the Industrial Welfare Commission is unlawful.
-21 22 99.
-During the CLASS PERIOD, PLAINTIFF and CALIFORNIA CLASS Members were required by DEFENDANT to work for DEFENDANT and were not paid for all the time 23 they worked, including overtime work.
+21 22 During the CLASS PERIOD, PLAINTIFF and CALIFORNIA CLASS Members were required by DEFENDANTS to work for DEFENDANTS and were not paid for all the time 23 they worked, including overtime work.
 24 100.
-DEFENDANT's uniform pattern of unlawful wage and hour practices manifested, 25 without limitation, applicable to the CALIFORNIA CLASS as a whole, as a result of implementing a uniform policy and practice that failed to accurately record overtime worked by
+DEFENDANTS' uniform pattern of unlawful wage and hour practices manifested, 25 without limitation, applicable to the CALIFORNIA CLASS as a whole, as a result of implementing a uniform policy and practice that failed to accurately record overtime worked by